skipperq93/cyberkit/PerformanceTests/ARES-6/Air/README.md

 very CPU-intensive and uses a combination of object-oriented and functional idioms in C++.
 Additionally, it relies heavily on high speed maps and sets.
-It goes so far as to use customized map/set implementations - even more so than the rest of WebKit.
+It goes so far as to use customized map/set implementations - even more so than the rest of CyberKit.
 This makes Air a great candidate for ES6 benchmarking.
 Air.js is a faithful ES6 implementation of Air.
 It pulls no punches: just as the original C++ Air was written with expressiveness as a top priority, Air.js is liberal in its use of modern ES6 idioms whenever this helps make the code